Dreadchild/OC-Blender-Helper-Addon/README.md

 * There is no UI button to activate it (there was a button in old versions)
 * Make sure you do not have the **Official Livelink Addon** installed.
 Otherwise, this module keeps silent to any import
 * The imported surface material can be found in Material Slots
-  * It will not be applied to selected objects
+  * It will not be automatically applied to selected objects
-  * You can also use Right-Click menu > Materials > Paste to paste the surface material
+  * You can also use Right-Click menu > Paste Material to paste the surface material to selected

 ![image-20200308174856061](assets/image-20200308174856061.png)